EthanHolleman/shc_docking/notebook/exports/Shc Inhibitors Docking Protocol and Results.md

 # Software

-This section breifly describes the primary software used for conducting and preparing ligand docking simulations.
+This section briefly describes the primary software used for conducting and preparing ligand docking simulations.

 ## Rossetta